 The basic points are simple to explain.
 God’s Word asserts that Christ, our Savior and the “Last Adam,” descended from Adam and came to overcome the effects of Adam’s rebellion.
 Our faith in a six-day creation is based upon the same faith in the Bible’s historical account of Christ’s resurrection.
 (See below for helpful resources explaining the foundational importance of Genesis.)

 Needs Vary from Pastor to Pastor

 But here are some suggestions to help you encourage any pastor to teach and defend the straightforward, literal history of Genesis.

 In most cases, the chief problem is that pastors don’t see the foundational importance of Genesis for the gospel.
 To convince them of that, it might be more effective to let “someone else” argue the case.
-Most pastors are readers, so if they can read just one book, Ken Ham’s The Lie: Evolution and Millions of Years has proven effective for 25 years (just updated).
+Most pastors are readers, so if they can read just one book, Ken Ham’s The Lie: Evolution and Millions of Years has proven effective.
 This classic lays out in simple terms how compromise has opened the door for our generation’s rejection of Scripture and the gospel.

 If your pastor prefers greater detail, the book Coming to Grips with Genesis contains scholarly essays defending the truth of Genesis.

 If your pastor has science questions, you can point him to ten chapters in the New Answers Book 1 that give complete but short answers to all the “essentials”—chapters 1–3, 7, 9–12, 19, and 22.
 (Pastors don’t need to be scientists to explain the Bible or to defend its authority.)

 If your pastor wants even more science, he can read the whole New Answers Book series (four volumes, conveniently divided into 130 questions).